tale-toul/Harbor/ansible/Readme.md

     - terraform_outputs.var
 ```

-The fifth task runs the installer, but only when the file
+The last task runs the installer, but only when the file
 **/data/database/postmaster.pid** doesn't exist.

 After the successful complation of this play, the inventory is up and running, ready to